What a Top Editor Does For You

 A “both of the above” choice, of course, is a possibility but that possibility would not resolve the difficulties I expressed earlier.

-So, the question I have for you, a question which has the potential of impacting how you tell this story is: what do you want to say in this book?
+So, the question I have for you, (and what a top memoir editor does for you is ask questions to help you dig deeper), a question which has the potential of impacting how you tell this story is: what do you want to say in this book?
 What is your governing impulse?
 When a book is written over a long period of time, the “governing impulse” is constantly being reinvented and so the book loses focus.
 Its focus is one thing here and another thing there.

 There are several ways to know better what you might want to say (otherwise known as theme):